We’re proud to partner with IRTF in supporting food & farmer justice

 Support small farmers and a more democratic food system!
 Now, every time you shop on our site, a portion of your purchase can go to IRTF—directly supporting their solidarity work.
 Use the code below to ensure you’re making a donation when you shop.

-Shop now using discount code IRTF10 at checkout to get 10% off your order, plus 10% will be donated to The InterReligious Task Force on Central America
+Shop using donation code IRTFDonate at checkout and 10% will be donated to The InterReligious Task Force on Central America

 Learn more about our work